CISteefel/CrunchTope/docs/keywords/flow.md

 [logical] = true or false (Default=true)

 #### Explanation
-This keyword indicates whether the $theta_s$ parameter in the van Genuchten model is the same as the porosity value, or not.
+This keyword indicates whether the $\theta_s$ parameter in the van Genuchten model is the same as the porosity value, or not.
-If false is selected, users need to provide information on the $theta_s$ parameter by the keyword vg_theta_s.
+If false is selected, users need to provide information on the $\theta_s$ parameter by the keyword vg_theta_s.
 Otherwise, porosity value is used for the $theta_s$ parameter in the van Genuchten model.

 #### Example